ovs-appctl(8) — Linux manual page

 is, a file whose contents are the process ID of a running

---pidfile option makes an Open vSwitch daemon create a
+option makes an Open vSwitch daemon create a pidfile.)

-is replaced by the process ID read from the pidfile, and uses
+the process ID read from the pidfile, and uses that file as if

-that file as if it had been specified directly as the target.
+it had been specified directly as the target.

-On Windows, <target> can be an absolute path to a file that
+On Windows, target can be an absolute path to a file that

-contains a localhost TCP port on which an Open vSwitch daemon
+contains a localhost TCP port on which an Open vSwitch daemon is

-is listening for control channel connections.
+listening for control channel connections.
 By default, each

 daemon writes the TCP port on which it is listening for control